Michael-Brodsky/PG/src/utilities/readme.md

 # Pg Utility Library
-This library contains a collection of classes and functions that provide commonly needed services in embedded systems development.
+The Pg Utility Library contains a collection of classes and functions that provide commonly needed services in embedded systems development.

 ### Timer.h
 Defines a simple interval timer class for timing and scheduling events.
 Timers can be set, started, stopped, resumed and queried by clients.